wovo/disimpy/documentation/introduction.md

 *****************************************************************************

-<a name="toc-anchor-1"></a>
+<a name="toc-anchor-2"></a>

-## 2 Combinatorial circuits
+## 1.2 Combinatorial circuits

-A circuit is created by a function that takes the inputs as parameters, and returns the output(s).
+In dimspy a circuit is created by a function that takes the inputs of the circuit as parameters, and returns the output(s) of the circuit.
 Such a *circuit function* does not *calculate* the output, instead it *creates (and returns) a circuit* that can calculate the output.

 Circuit functions for the basic gates (or, and, xor, not) are available as overloads of the bitwise logic operators (&,|,^,~).
-These functions operate on a single wire.
+These functions operate on a single wires.

 In this my_nand_gate function the created a circuit consists of two basic gates, an *and* and a *not*, and